Pocketpills

 Why did the government decide to do this?

 For many people, the cost of birth control can be a major barrier to accessing this essential healthcare service.
 This is particularly true for those who are already struggling to make ends meet.
-As BC’s finance minister Katrine Conroy told the provincial legislature, “We know cost varies, but it really adds up for someone who pays $25 a month for birth control pills.”
+As BC’s finance minister Katrine Conroy told the provincial legislature, “We know cost varies, but it adds up for someone who pays $25 a month for birth control pills.”
 Minister Conroy highlighted that over a lifetime, $25 a month for birth control can add up to over $10,000 for just one person.

 But with the new policy in place, people can get the birth control they need without worrying about the financial burden.
 People can also choose the best birth control option for their bodies, rather than needing to choose the cheapest option.